go2gym365/RL_study/berkeley_CS285/lecture_5/lec5.md

 <!-- 오늘 강의의 핵심 메시지/주제 한두 줄 -->
 - Policy gradient (=REINFORCE): It estimates from rollouts, increasing the probability of actions on high-reward trajectories and decreasing it on low-reward ones
 - But estimator has high variance so practical PG uses variance reduction
-- In continuous control, different parameters can affect the policy very differently like $\sigma$, $k$, so use natural policy gradient method to adjust scail with $F^{-1}$
+- In continuous control, different parameters can affect the policy very differently like $\sigma$, $k$, so use natural policy gradient method to adjust scale with $F^{-1}$

 ---